The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 Thanks, Daryl and Bob.
 As experienced platers, the thing you both alluded to is that someone should work in a plating shop for a while before trying to start their own business in a field they know nothing about.
 To me this is just such common sense and I can't understand the hostility that suggestion is met with on many postings here :-)

-People will be undertaking the responsibility for these chemicals they buy forever -- their grandchildren will still be liable if they pass the business down -- but they demand to buy the chemicals today, not work in a plating shop for a few months first :-)
+People will be undertaking the responsibility for these chemicals they buy forever -- their grandchildren will still be liable if they pass the business down -- but they demand to buy the chemicals today, not work in a plating shop for a summer first :-)